upupming/paste/project-presentation/README.md

 **李一鸣**

-In the last month, we have focused on three issues(#4166, #4159, and #3823) of JabRef.
-We participate in the discussion and made contributions to JabRef and closed these issues.
-Fortunately, the tasks we completed were exactly in the order of easy to difficult.
-We will explain:
+In the last month, our team has focused on three issues(#4166, #4159, and #3823) of JabRef.
+We participated in the discussion, made contributions to JabRef and closed these issues.
+Fortunately, the tasks we completed were exactly in the order of from easy to difficult.
+Today we will explain:

-1. what we have we contributed
+1. what we have contributed to
 2. what we have learned about contribution process

 # What we have contributed